timjedrek/ruby_on_planes/README.md

   - `belongs_to :school`

 ### 6. Rating
-- **Purpose**: Lets verified users slap a 1-5 star rating on schools, feeding into average ratings displayed on school pages.
+- **Purpose**: Lets verified users give a 1-5 star rating on schools, feeding into average ratings displayed on school pages.
 It’s instant feedback that helps pilots pick winners and gives schools a rep boost (or a reality check), all published right away for max transparency.
 - **Fields**:
   - `user_id:references`
   - `school_id:references`